isomerpages/moe-unitysec/_our-school/Student Management/School Expectations.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Students who arrive more than 30 minutes late for school without valid
-reason will be subjected to disciplinary actions.</p>
+reason may be subjected to disciplinary actions.</p>
 </td>
 </tr>
 <tr>